rebeccamonson/Venue-Dashboard/Project-Breakdown.md

 ---

 The final recommendation from this project is that the concerrt venue should add more Rock artists to their upcoming concert season.
 Overall, the venue already showcases more Rock artists than country so that is a factor to consider in our analysis.
-However, the Rock concerts have high attendance and meet the goals of the venue, and by choosing more Rock artists than Country artists has the potential to bring in more revenue and increased attendance.
+However, the Rock concerts have high attendance and meet the goals of the venue, and choosing more Rock artists than Country artists has the potential to bring in more revenue and increased attendance.

 In terms of attendance, the Rock concerts made up 60% of total attendance.
 In terms of individual concert attendance, Rock concerts saw a higher average attendance per concert in terms of tickets redeemed at entry.
-However, it was noted that there was indeed a discrpency between number of tickets purchased and number of tickets redeemed at the venue doors for entry.
+However, it was noted that there was indeed a discrepancy between number of tickets purchased and number of tickets redeemed at the venue doors for entry.
 About, 12% and 11% for Rock and Country respectively.

 For marketing expenses, there was some variability in the amount of money spent on each concert, but overall, Rock concerts spent on average more on marketing than Country artists.
 Two Rock